 The Library appreciates gifts to provide additional materials, perhaps not otherwise available which will enhance the collection and support the academic programs of the university.
 Potential donors should understand that any donated materials become the property of Rice Library.
 Materials will be accepted only after a review by the Library staff to determine whether they are appropriate for the library's collection.

-Selected gifts of books, recent paperbacks, complete volumes of journals, videos, music CD's, manuscripts, and other appropriate materials are welcomed.
+Selected gifts of books, recent paperbacks, DVDs, music CDs, manuscripts, and other appropriate materials are welcomed.
 Materials should be in good condition.

-Items with mold or mildew damage cannot be used by the library because of their potential to damage the rest of the collection.
-AS a matter of the library policy, Rice Library does not accept the following:
+Items with mold or mildew damage cannot be accepted by the library because of their potential to damage the rest of the collection.
+As a matter of library policy, Rice Library does not accept the following:

 - Titles inappropriate to an academic library

 - Books that are underlined, mutilated, or otherwise in poor condition

 - Titles excessively duplicating existing library holdings

 Outdated textbooks, Reader's Digest Condensed Books, and similar type of material are not appropriate for the collection.
 (The Public libraries, nursing homes, Goodwill, and book resale shops may want these for book sales or resident entertainment.)

 Delivery of Materials